mtayyab2/RAG/README.md

 ```
 <hr>

+The first time embeddings will take a lot of time, once created and saved in a json file, it will be fast in response.
+PS it also depends on your system.

 This code comprises several key functions designed for working with text data, specifically focusing on
 calculating text similarity through OLLama's embedditations API.
 These functions are integral parts of a system
 that processes files, retrieves and saves text embeddings, computes similarity scores between texts, and organizes